 To have mitered risers denotes a stairbuilding metod of joining a riser to a skirtboard.
 A mitered riser is a riser (vertical spacer between treads) that is mitered to the open side stair stringer (skirtboard).

 A Nosing is the leading edge of the tread which projects beyond the face of the riser.
-It is usually round, chamfered or might have any detailing that is desired.
+It is usually round, chamfered or might have a detailing that is desired.

 A handrail system which goes over the posts to form a continuous rail.
 This system usually uses radiused handrail fittings that attach to the handrail.
 The newel posts do not have a block at the top and are called pintop. (see ‘Post-to-Post’ for the alternative rail system)